Importing Goods into Canada: How a Customs Broker Can Simplify the Process

 Whether it’s a simple one-time shipment or recurring imports, brokers provide advice, updates on regulatory changes, and full audit support when needed.

 No, it’s not legally required.
-However, using a broker is highly recommended for any commercial import due to the complexity of regulations and the risk of non-compliance.
+However, professional support is highly recommended for any commercial import due to the complexity of regulations and the risk of non-compliance.

 Yes.
-All importers must create a CARM Client Portal account and secure bonding to import goods.
-A customs broker can assist with this process.
+All importers must create a CARM Client Portal account and secure bonding.
+A licensed professional can assist with this process.

-Yes, individuals can import personal-use items, but business-related or repeated imports should go through a registered commercial importer number and often benefit from using a broker.
+Yes, individuals can bring in personal-use items, but business-related or repeated imports should go through a registered commercial importer number and often benefit from professional support.

 Food, health products, chemicals, vehicles, electronics, and textiles often fall under additional regulations or have PGA requirements.